 The Sopranos are back.
-The Many Saints of Newark, the much-anticipated prequel film to the uber-popular HBO crime series The Sopranos, arrives simultaneously to theatres and HBO Max on Friday, October 1.
+The Many Saints of Newark, the much-anticipated prequel film to the uber-popular HBO crime series The Sopranos, arrives simultaneously to theaters and Max on Friday, October 1.
 Subtitled “A Sopranos Story,” the film chronicles a tumultuous 1960s and 1970s New Jersey and the influences over young Anthony Soprano that shaped him into the future mob boss, Tony Soprano.
-Read on for how to watch The Many Saints of Newark on HBO Max, as well as all six seasons of the original Sopranos.
+Read on for how to watch The Many Saints of Newark on Max, as well as all six seasons of the original Sopranos.

 When to Watch: The Many Saints of Newark debuts Friday, October 1

 How To Watch Many Saints of Newark

 Watch The Many Saints of Newark on Max